Q. How do I apply for Medicare?

 Q: How do I ask for a coverage decision?

-A: When a coverage decision involves your medical care or asking us to pay you back or pay a bill you have received, it is called an organization determination.
-To request a coverage decision on medical care or service you want but have not received, or to pay a bill, you may call, write, or fax Member Services.
+A: To request a coverage decision, also called an organization determination, on medical care or service you want but have not received, or to pay a bill, contact Member Services.

+A response for a standard request for care or services can take up to 14 calendar days.
+A response for a request for payment can take up to 30 days.
 If your health requires a quick response, you should ask us to make a "fast coverage decision."
 You, your doctor, or your representative can make the request for medical care.
-We’ll provide a response for a fast coverage decision within 72 hours.
-A response for a standard request for care or services can take up to 14 calendar days.
-A response for a request for payment can take up to 30 days.
+We'll provide a response for a fast coverage decision within 72 hours.
 If we say no to your request for coverage for medical care or payment, you may seek an appeal.
-(See "How do I make an appeal?")
-For additional details, refer to Chapter 9 in your Evidence of Coverage.

 Q: How do I make an appeal?

-A: If we say no to your request for coverage for medical care or payment of a bill you have the right to ask us to reconsider, and perhaps change the decision by making a Level 1 Appeal.
+A: If we say no to your request for coverage for medical care or payment of a bill you have the right to ask us to reconsider by making a Level 1 Appeal.
 You must make your appeal request within 60 calendar days from the date on the written notice we sent to tell you our answer to your request for a coverage or payment decision.

-- For a standard appeal, write to Member Services to make your appeal.
+- For a standard appeal, write to Member Services.

-- If your health requires a quick response, ask for a "fast appeal" (also called an expedited reconsideration) by writing or calling Member Services.
+- If your health requires a quick response, ask for a "fast appeal" by writing or calling Member Services.
 You, your doctor, or your representative can do this.
-If your representative is appealing our decision for you, your appeal must include an Appointment of Representative form authorizing this person to represent you.
+If your representative is appealing our decision for you, your appeal must include an Appointment of Representative form♦ authorizing this person to represent you.
+We consider your appeal and give you our answer:

 For additional details, refer to Chapter 9 in your Evidence of Coverage.